“You just need to trust me. I’m your boss!”

 Remember, being “in charge” doesn’t actually grant you authority.
 Being a great manager will make your team excited to work with you, and from that you’ll have all the authority you need!

-Sign up for a free coaching consultation with Uptick Co-founder Chris Zaugg to discuss how you can increase your teams’ effectiveness by connecting relationally.
+Sign up for a free coaching consultation with Uptick Co-founder Chris Zaugg to improve your team’s effectiveness by connecting relationally.